 Racing heart.
 Intense Nausea.
 Paralyzing fear.
 Uncontrollable shaking.
 Stomach in knots.
 Heaviness in my chest.
-Reassurance after reassurance from family and friends that I was in fact, okay.
-Rituals said in my head so that I would be in fact, okay.
-Developing certain habits that I had to do so that I would be in fact, okay.
+Reassurance after reassurance from family and friends that I was okay.
+Rituals said in my head so that I would be okay.
+Developing certain habits that I had to do so that I would be okay.
 This was a glimpse of what my life looked like for 14 years.

 At the age of 8, I had my very first panic attack, which spiraled a long journey of my battle with mental health.
 In 2004, my sister caught a stomach virus, and for some reason this spiked the most intense, debilitating phobia that I would carry on with me for a very long time.
 I remember pacing back and forth on my driveway hyperventilating, crying, shaking, and absolutely terrified at the thought of me or anyone else that I knew vomiting.
 I didn’t understand what was so terrible about it.
 I mean, no one enjoys throwing up, but in this moment I had developed a completely irrational phobia that was about to run my entire childhood and life as I knew it.

 As days went on, my anxiety got progressively worse.
 I started to form these habits, where I felt like if I didn’t do something a certain way, I would get sick.
 It took me so long to do the simplest tasks.
 I had to switch the light switch on and off 4 times, or else I would get sick.
 I had to say a ritual in my head every time I left the room, or else I would get sick.
 As frustrated with myself as I was, I was more confused than anything.
 I was always a very happy kid, and within one day I went from living a carefree, joyful life to living this life consumed by negative thoughts and fear.